TyrionQu/dependencies/README.md

 Curl It had been integrated into wingup.

-matplotlib This repor is unnecessary, python can install packages by venv and pip.
+matplotlib This repo is unnecessary, python can install packages by venv and pip.

 OpenCV version 4.8.2